ernilambar/dashmate/docs/API.md

 - All endpoints currently allow all requests for development purposes
 - Widget content is generated dynamically based on widget type and settings
 - Column and widget IDs must be alphanumeric with hyphens and underscores allowed
-- Widget order is determined by array position in column_widgets structure
+- Widget order is determined by array position within each column's widgets array
 - Widget settings are validated against widget-specific schemas
+- Layout files use JSON format with widgets directly nested within columns